LucienBrule/gpu-scoring-tool/.junie/tasks/closed/TASK.pipeline.render-insight-report.md

 ## ✍️ Notes

 This is the first outward-facing summary layer of the GlyphSieve system.
-It’s the part humans will see — make it sharp, insightful, and structured.
+It's the part humans will see — make it sharp, insightful, and structured.

+---

+## 📝 Task Completion Summary

+Task completed successfully.
+Implemented a CLI command that generates a human-readable report from a scored GPU dataset.
+The implementation includes:

+1. Core reporting functionality in `glyphsieve/core/reporting.py`:
+   - Functions to calculate summary statistics
+   - Functions to generate highlight sections (top cards by score, score per dollar, best value cards)
+   - Functions to identify anomalies (price variations, duplicate flags)
+   - Functions to generate a formatted Markdown report

+2. CLI interface in `glyphsieve/cli/report.py`:
+   - Command accepts input file, output directory, and format options
+   - Provides clear error handling and user feedback

+3. Integration with the main CLI in `glyphsieve/cli/main.py`

+4. Comprehensive tests in `glyphsieve/tests/test_reporting.py`:
+   - Tests for all core functionality
+   - Tests for edge cases and error handling

+The implementation was tested with a sample dataset (`scored_sample.csv`) and successfully generated a well-formatted report with all required sections.
+The report is clear, human-readable, and provides valuable insights into the GPU market.